Authentication

 Essential

 2FA is where you must provide both something you know (a password) and something you have (such as a code on your phone) to log in.
-This means that if anyone has got your password (e.g. through phishing, malware or a data breach), they will not be able to log into your account.
+This means that if anyone has your password (e.g., through phishing, malware, or a data breach), they will not be able to log into your account.
 It's easy to get started, download an authenticator app onto your phone, and then go to your account security settings and follow the steps to enable 2FA.
-Next time you log in on a new device, you will be prompted for the code that displays in the app on your phone (it works without internet, and the code usually changes every 30-seconds)
+Next time you log in on a new device, you will be prompted for the code that is displayed in the app on your phone (it works without internet, and the code usually changes every 30 seconds).

 Essential

-When you enable multi-factor authentication, you will usually be given several codes that you can use if your 2FA method is lost, broken or unavailable.
+When you enable multi-factor authentication, you will usually be given several codes that you can use if your 2FA method is lost, broken, or unavailable.
 Keep these codes somewhere safe to prevent loss or unauthorized access.
-You should store these on paper or in a safe place on disk (e.g. in offline storage or in an encrypted file/drive).
-Don't store these in your Password Manager as 2FA sources and passwords and should be kept separately.
+You should store these on paper or in a safe place on disk (e.g., in offline storage or an encrypted file/drive).
+Don't store these in your password manager as 2FA sources and passwords should be kept separately.

 Optional

 After a website suffers a significant data breach, the leaked data often ends up on the internet.
-There are several websites that collect these leaked records, and allow you to search your email address to check if you are in any of their lists.
-Firefox Monitor, Have I been pwned and DeHashed allow you to sign up for monitoring, where they will notify you if your email address appears in any new data sets.
-It is useful to know as soon as possible when this happens, so that you can change your passwords for the affected accounts.
-Have i been pwned also has domain-wide notification, where you can receive alerts if any email addresses under your entire domain appear (useful if you use aliases for anonymous forwarding)
+Several websites collect these leaked records and allow you to search your email address to check if you are in any of their lists.
+Firefox Monitor, Have I Been Pwned, and DeHashed allow you to sign up for monitoring, where they will notify you if your email address appears in any new data sets.
+It is useful to know as soon as possible when this happens so that you can change your passwords for the affected accounts.
+Have i been pwned also has domain-wide notification, where you can receive alerts if any email addresses under your entire domain appear (useful if you use aliases for anonymous forwarding).

 Optional

-When typing your password in public places, ensure you are not in direct line of site of a CCTV camera and that no one is able to see over your shoulder.
-Cover your password or pin code while you type, and do not reveal any plain text passwords on screen
+When typing your password in public places, ensure you are not in direct line of sight of a CCTV camera and that no one can see over your shoulder.
+Cover your password or pin code while you type, and do not reveal any plain text passwords on your screen.

 Optional

-Database leaks and breaches are common, and it is likely that several of your passwords are already somewhere online.
+Database leaks and breaches are common, and, likely, several of your passwords are already somewhere online.
 Occasionally updating passwords of security-critical accounts can help mitigate this.
-But providing that all your passwords are long, strong and unique, there is no need to do this too often- annually should be sufficient.
-Enforcing mandatory password changes within organisations is no longer recommended, as it encourages colleagues to select weaker passwords
+But providing that all your passwords are long, strong, and unique, there is no need to do this too often — annually should be sufficient.
+Enforcing mandatory password changes within organisations is no longer recommended, as it encourages colleagues to select weaker passwords.

 Optional

 Most modern browsers offer to save your credentials when you log into a site.
-Don’t allow this, as they are not always encrypted, hence could allow someone to gain access into your accounts.
-Instead use a dedicated password manager to store (and auto-fill) your passwords
+Don’t allow this, as they are not always encrypted and could allow someone to gain access to your accounts.
+Instead, use a dedicated password manager to store (and auto-fill) your passwords.

 Optional

-Avoid logging on other people's computer, since you can't be sure their system is clean.
-Be especially cautious of public machines, as malware and tracking is more common here.
+Avoid logging in on other people's computers since you can't be sure their system is clean.
+Be especially cautious of public machines, as malware and tracking arr more common here.
 Using someone else's device is especially dangerous with critical accounts like online banking.
-When using someone else's machine, ensure that you're in a private/ incognito session (Use Ctrl+Shift+N/ Cmd+Shift+N).
-This will request browser to not save your credentials, cookies and browsing history.
+When using someone else's machine, ensure that you're in a private/incognito session (Use Ctrl+Shift+N/ Cmd+Shift+N).
+This will request the browser to not save your credentials, cookies, and browsing history.

 Optional

 Some sites allow you to set password hints.
-Often it is very easy to guess answers.
-In cases where password hints are mandatory use random answers and record them in password manager (Name of the first school: 6D-02-8B-!a-E8-8F-81)
+Often, it is very easy to guess answers.
+In cases where password hints are mandatory, use random answers and record them in your password manager (Name of the first school: 6D-02-8B-!a-E8-8F-81).

 Optional

-If a site asks security questions (such as place of birth, mother's maiden name or first car etc), don't provide real answers.
+If a site asks security questions (such as place of birth, mother's maiden name, or first car, etc.), don't provide real answers.
 It is a trivial task for hackers to find out this information online or through social engineering.
 Instead, create a fictitious answer, and store it inside your password manager.
-Using real-words is better than random characters, explained here
+Using real words is better than random characters, as explained here.

 Optional

 Don’t use a short PIN to access your smartphone or computer.
-Instead, use a text password or much longer pin.
-Numeric passphrases are easy crack, (A 4-digit pin has 10,000 combinations, compared to 7.4 million for a 4-character alpha-numeric code)
+Instead, use a text password or a much longer PIN.
+Numeric passphrases are easy to crack (A 4-digit pin has 10,000 combinations, compared to 7.4 million for a 4-character alpha-numeric code).

 Optional

-When enabling multi-factor authentication, opt for app-based codes or a hardware token, if supported.
-SMS is susceptible to a number of common threats, such as SIM-swapping and interception.
-There's also no guarantee of how securely your phone number will be stored, or what else it will be used for.
-From a practical point of view, SMS will only work when you have signal, and can be slow.
-If a website or service requires the usage of a SMS number for recovery consider purchasing a second pre-paid phone number only used for account recovery for these instances.
+When enabling multi-factor authentication, opt for app-based codes or a hardware token if supported.
+SMS is susceptible to several common threats, such as SIM-swapping and interception.
+There's also no guarantee of how securely your phone number will be stored or what else it will be used for.
+From a practical point of view, SMS will only work when you have a signal and can be slow.
+If a website or service requires the usage of an SMS number for recovery, consider purchasing a second pre-paid phone number only used for account recovery for these instances.

 Advanced